 – If you’re disciplined enough to not overspend, using a credit card is actually a very wise choice.
 This is because they usually have rewards programs that will pay you back.
 Some of them will give you bonuses towards flights, others will just give you cash back.
 Either way, I get $300+ back every year just by using my credit card for my expenses.

 – break a few habits.
 The truth is, most of us have a few bad or unnecessary habits (read: borderline addictions), that are holding us back financially.
-Now, it’s not bad to have hobbies.
-I think those can be really good for mental health.
+It’s not bad to have hobbies, they can be good for mental health.
 But most people have a habit that if broken would save huge amounts of money.
 Do you spend too much money on video games?
 Makeup?
 Cigarettes?
 Cutting a few addictive habits can often save you a fortune.
 I know a few friends who started traveling after quitting smoking because… guess what… they suddenly had money.

 – take your time when you pick housing.
 Finding reasonably priced housing takes a little time.
-Browse Realtor.com, Zillow, Facebook, or even your network of friends to find the best deal on your housing.
+Browse Realtor.com, Zillow, Facebook marketplace, or even your network of friends to find the best deal on your housing.

 Rethink The Way You Make Your Living